haRsh-cse-rgb/DocsNew/docs/features.md

 Core Web Vitals: Use Next.js <Image> for optimization, SSR for fast loads, next/dynamic for code-splitting.
 Lazy Loading: Enabled for images and non-critical components.
-Caching: Redis for API responses, Next.js for static pages.
+Caching: Next.js for static pages and optimized DynamoDB queries.

 Security Considerations